Foglight/dockerimage/FglAMDockerImage/README.md

 # Instructions
-* Dockerfile:
+Dockerfile:
-** update the apt lib.
+- update the apt lib.
-** define the WORKDIR.
+- define the WORKDIR.
--- copy the FglAM installer to the WORKDIR and install it using HTTPS connection to FMS_URL.
+- copy the FglAM installer to the WORKDIR and install it using HTTPS connection to FMS_URL.
--- execute the docker-entrypoint scrip to install FglAM and start it up, then print the latest log.
+- execute the docker-entrypoint scrip to install FglAM and start it up, then print the latest log.

-- docker-entrypoint.sh: \
+docker-entrypoint.sh: \
 This script will execute when running the fglamimg to the container, when setting the -e FMS_URL, HOST_DISPLAY_NAME, AUTH_TOKEN parameters to the installer.properties file, it will start to install the FglAM instance and start it up automatically.
 Then print the latest log on the container console.

-- installer.properties:
+installer.properties:
--- installer.installdir=/opt/fglam  #Set the directory that FoglightAgentManager will be installed to.
+- installer.installdir=/opt/fglam  #Set the directory that FoglightAgentManager will be installed to.
--- installer.fms=url=https://${FMS_URL}:8443,ssl-allow-self-signed=true,ssl-cert-common-name=quest.com #Specify a URL that FoglightAgentManager will connect to.
+- installer.fms=url=https://${FMS_URL}:8443,ssl-allow-self-signed=true,ssl-cert-common-name=quest.com #Specify a URL that FoglightAgentManager will connect to.
 Here is using the HTTPS conncention.
--- installer.noservice  #On Windows, do not install FoglightAgentManager as a service.
+- installer.noservice  #On Windows, do not install FoglightAgentManager as a service.
 On UNIX, do not install an init.d script to automatically start FoglightAgentManager.
--- installer.silent  #Install FoglightAgentManager without prompting for configuration options.
+- installer.silent  #Install FoglightAgentManager without prompting for configuration options.
 Default values will be used unless they are overridden on the command line.
--- installer.host-display-name=${HOST_DISPLAY_NAME}  #Manually set the display name used to identify this FglAM instance.
+- installer.host-display-name=${HOST_DISPLAY_NAME}  #Manually set the display name used to identify this FglAM instance.
--- installer.auth-token=${AUTH_TOKEN}  #Register auth-token during install.
+- installer.auth-token=${AUTH_TOKEN}  #Register auth-token during install.
 This token is generated from the FMS Server and provides authorization for this client to connect.
 You can generate the token from MBean console: ${FMS_URL}:8080/jmx-console/ -> FglAM -> name=TokenManager -> generateAuthToken(), Invoke it with no parameter setting.

-- FglAM-{version}-linux-x86_64.bin \
+FglAM-{version}-linux-x86_64.bin \
 This file must download from the FMS server which have installed the FglAM-linux-x86_64-{version}.car or FglAM-all-{version}.car.
 You can download it from 'Dashboards' -> 'Administration' -> 'Cartridges' -> 'Compoents for Download' page.